-The Company's steel manufacturing division commenced operations in late 2011.
+The Company's steel manufacturing division commenced preliminary start-up operations in late 2011.
 The division manufactures large diameter seamless steel pipe primarily used in the energy, industrial and mining markets.
 The Edmonton based manufacturing operations achieved its American Petroleum Institute (API) certification in 2012.
-Throughout 2012, the Company continued to improve efficiencies by building redundancies and streamlining parts of the manufacturing process.
-During the fourth quarter of 2012, the Company commenced a second shift that increased production capacity of the manufacturing plant.
-The operation now produces the large diameter seamless pipe Monday through Thursday, twenty four hours a day.
-The fifth day is a maintenance day for the equipment as well as additional testing and shipping of completed material.
-Distribution of the large diameter steel products will continue to be completed through the existing distribution chains in place within the Company's steel distribution division in Canada, and new relationships with major distribution companies in the USA.
+Throughout 2013, the Company continued to improve efficiencies in the manufacturing process, which allowed the Company to increase production over 2012.
+The company is striving to sell forward production capacity of its mill and develop a strong backlog of orders.
+Distribution of the large diameter steel products will continue to be completed through the existing distribution chains in place and new relationships are being developed with major distribution companies in Canada and the USA.